gearup2000/k8s/5. How to Install Kubernetes Dashboard/How to Install Kubernetes Dashboard.md

 Deploy a single cluster, take example of part 4.
 How to use kubectl with multiple kubernetes clusters.

+### UPDATE

+The minikube version v.1.35.0, has the options to activate a dashboard without installing any helm charts or any YAML files.
+To activate a dashboard run commands as...

+`minikube.exe addons enable metrics-server` to enable metrics features and `minikube dashboard` to activate and run the Dashboard.

 [Deploy and Access the Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)

 Install helm in Windows by downloading the binary file and adding it to the Environment Variable of Windows.